moonstar-x/server-setup/docs/linux/services/development/jenkins.md

 !!! note
     Make sure to replace `PUBKEY_HERE` with the content of the public key generated previously.

+!!! note
+    Replace `subdomain.example.com` with the domain name where your service will be accessible from.

 ### Reverse Proxy

 This service is exposed by a reverse proxy.
 More specifically, it is using [Traefik](../networking/traefik.md).